It can be very distressing if you have been accused of bullying, harassment, sexual misconduct, or a hate crime.

 It might be useful to think about some of the behaviours that describe:

-If you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you'll need to follow.
+- University policy.
+If you choose to make a formal complaint to the University against a student or a member of staff there are procedures which set out the steps you will need to follow.

-.
-EAP is a confidential and independent support service for university staff.
+Employee Assistance Programme.
+EAP is a confidential and independent support service for University staff.